 Dalgona matcha is a variation of this drink where instant coffee, sugar and hot water are whipped together until soft peaks form and then combined with green tea powder.
 First, combine instant coffee or espresso, sugar and hot water in a tall container.
 Then you must whip using a handheld milk frother until soft peaks form.
 Next, mix the green tea powder into the drink.
 The drink tastes lighter and much airier than a regular dirty matcha latte.

 Dirty chai is typically made by combining espresso, chai tea mix and sweetener with some boiling water.
-You could try experimenting by adding green tea powder to our recipe for dirty chai.
+You could try experimenting by adding green tea powder to our recipe for a dirty chai.

 If you enjoyed making this frothy, energising drink, why not tag us on Instagram @honestfoodtalks?
 We also feature other unique and creative recipes there, so follow us for more Asian recipes that you can use to wow your family and friends.